basf/autoadsorbate/README.md

 ![png](README_files/README_10_0.png)

 Notice that the orientation of the fragment is arbitrary.
-We could simply paste these structures on a surface of some material, but it would be difficult to quantify the quality of the initial random guesses and hence how many structures we need to sample.
-We would then have to run dynamic simulations to probe for local minima and check which minima are the most stable.
+While we could simply place these structures onto the surface of a material, it would be difficult to evaluate the quality of these initial random configurations.
+This uncertainty would force us to sample a large number of structures and run dynamic simulations to explore local minima and determine which configurations are the most stable.

-In this case of DME, we can use our knowledge of chemistry to simplify the problem.
-Since the O atom bridging the two methyl groups had 2 "lone electron pairs," we can use a simple trick: replacing one of the lone pairs with a marker atom (let's use Cl).
+However, in the case of DME, we can leverage chemical intuition to simplify the problem.
+The oxygen atom bridging the two methyl groups has two lone electron pairs.
+By using a simple trick—replacing one of these lone pairs with a marker atom (such as chlorine, Cl)—we can guide the placement more effectively.

-Notice that we had to make two adjustments to the SMILES string:
-- to be able to replace the lone pair with a marker we must "trick" the valnce of the O atom, and reshufle the smiles formula so that the marker is in first place (for easy book-keeping)
+Notice that we had to make two adjustments to the SMILES string.
+To replace the lone pair with a marker atom, we must "trick" the valence of the oxygen atom and rearrange the SMILES formula so that the marker atom appears first (for easier bookkeeping).
     - ```COC``` original
     - ```CO(Cl)C``` add Cl instead of the O lone pair (this is an invalid SMILES)
     - ```C[O+](Cl)C``` trick to make the valence work